FidelityInternational/cicimages-tools/exercises/IaC/ansible/variables/README.md

   - `cd YOUR_CLONE_OF_THIS REPO`
   - `source ./bin/env`
   - `cd ./exercises/IaC/ansible/variables`
-  - `cic up`
+  - `cic up` - This command provisions the test environment that you will need for this exercise.

-Having run this command, test infrastructure consisting of all the environments you will need has been stood up for you.

-Runing cic down will stop these environments and drop any changes that you have made to them.
+Runing cic down will stop the environment and drop any changes that you have made to them.

 ## Referencing variables
 Consider the following playbook: